What 10 Women Really Think About Period Sex

 Especially because having sex during that time of the month is something many people enjoy.
 Women are often hornier during our periods.
 Sex can help with cramps, boost lubrication, and for some women with vulvodynia (chronic pain in the vulva), it can even make doing it more enjoyable.
 Researchers aren’t sure why, but “there is some data that suggests that penetration pain is lower when women are menstruating,” says Dr. Lori Brotto, director of the University of British Columbia Sexual Health Laboratory.

 Reducing the stigma around period sex requires reducing the stigma around periods full stop.
-This week, Pantone Color Institute joined the cause, teaming up with Swedish menstrual cup brand Intimina to create a color they're calling Period Red.
-Yes, it’s a marketing campaign, but if it’s something that gets us talking more about menstruation, it has to be a good thing.
-Which is why we asked women to share their thoughts about period sex.
+This week, Pantone Color Institute joined the cause, teaming up with Swedish menstrual cup brand Intimina to create a colour known as Period Red.
+Yes, it’s a marketing campaign, but if it’s something that gets us talking more about menstruation, it has to be a good thing (even if it doesn't actually resemble the colour of menstrual blood).
+Which is why we asked Canadian women to share their thoughts about period sex.

 Advertisement